fehler/building-beautiful-uis/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 In Chapter 3, ‘Information Architecture’, **I’ll explore how we can combine these elements to create components, out of which we build pages**.
 These components include familiar design patterns, including ‘cards’, **popularised by Google’s [Material Design](#) principles**.
 Lastly – as the chapter’s title promises – **I’ll explore the principles of information architecture**.

 In Chapter 4, ‘Getting From A → B’, **I’ll tie everything together by introducing the idea of ‘journey mapping’ and ‘user flows’**.
-By focusing on how pages are connected together I’ll explore the last piece of the user interface jigsaw: considering how users move through an interface, getting from A → B.
+By focusing on how pages are connected together I’ll explore the last piece of the user interface jigsaw: **considering how users move through an interface**, getting from A → B.

-With the context mapped out, let’s get down to business and explore the fundamental building blocks of user interfaces: elements.
+With the Chapter 2-4 context mapped out, let’s get down to business and explore the fundamental building blocks of user interfaces: elements.